A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

 where $\pm$ denotes the F and P wedges, respectively.
-The above transformations, in turn, embed the closed string worldsheet into a time-evolving (expanding in F and contracting in P) Kasner target spacetime having a proper Rindler acceleration analogous $ac$.
+The above transformations, in turn, embed the closed string worldsheet into a time-evolving (expanding in F and contracting in P) Milne target spacetime having a proper Rindler acceleration analogous $ac$.
 Then the metric describing this new target spacetime is given by,

-where the related Kasner horizons correspond to the regime $\bar{X}^0 \to -\infty$ and $\bar{X}^1 \to \pm\infty$ by setting an infinite {time-evolution} limit ${a\over c} \to \infty$.
-Notably, throughout this work, we always consider the closed string with a Kasner worldsheet effectively propagating only in two directions, and the $i$-directions do not depend on the related worldsheet coordinates.
+where the related Milne horizons correspond to the regime $\bar{X}^0 \to -\infty$ and $\bar{X}^1 \to \pm\infty$ by setting an infinite {time-evolution} limit ${a\over c} \to \infty$.
+Notably, throughout this work, we always consider the closed string with a Milne worldsheet effectively propagating only in two directions, and the $i$-directions do not depend on the related worldsheet coordinates.

-It is also important to note the notion of two distinct observers associated with the Minkowski and Kasner worldsheets: one being an inertial observer traveling through flat Minkowski spacetime, and the other is an time-accelerated observer moving within Kasner spacetime.
+It is also important to note the notion of two distinct observers associated with the Minkowski and Milne worldsheets: one being an inertial observer traveling through flat Minkowski spacetime, and the other being a time-evolving observer moving within Milne spacetime.
 The induced metric on the newly embedded worldsheet is expressed as follows

-This metric remains regular everywhere except in the limit where $\bar{X}^0 \to -\infty$, which corresponds to approaching the horizons of the Kasner target space.
+This metric remains regular everywhere except in the limit where $\bar{X}^0 \to -\infty$, which corresponds to approaching the horizons of the Milne target space.
 In this limit, the metric \eqref{ES4} degenerates as its conformal factor $e^{2a\bar{X}^0}$ becomes non-invertible and vanishes.
-In other words, when embedding a worldsheet into a Kasner target space, certain `divergent points' also emerge on the worldsheet metric.
+In other words, when embedding a worldsheet into a Milne target space, certain `divergent points' also emerge on the worldsheet metric.
 These points can be interpreted as the locations where a worldsheet horizon is induced and coincides with the target space horizon.
-In \cref{TAW}, we will also explore how these worldsheet divergent points correspond to the limit ${a\over c} \to \infty$ where the Kasner worldsheet becomes `null' or `tensionless'.
+In \cref{TAW}, we will also explore how these worldsheet divergent points correspond to the limit ${a\over c} \to \infty$ where the Milne worldsheet becomes `null' or `tensionless'.